Community Health Worker Training Program for High School Students & Young Adults

 Students are supported through the project implementation and are assisted with report writing.
 The student community projects are implemented with kick-offs scheduled for the late winter/early spring (Feb-April).

-Students spend full days shadowing in a variety of settings including: a community clinic, a community garden, a mental health counseling center, community conservation corps locations, a food bank and a homeless shelter.
-Students complete a week-long shadowing experience with community health organizations.
-Students gain first-hand exposure to community social determinants affecting health.
+Students will complete virtual shadowing in a variety of settings including: a community clinic, a community garden, a mental health counseling center and others.
+Students gain exposure to community social determinants affecting health.

 Family & Community Monitoring

-Each trained student visits five family/community members monthly.
+Each trained student monitors five family/community members monthly.
 Using the equipment

 provided, students conduct monitoring, measuring, connecting, encouraging, problem